edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 A breakdown of the numbers:

-> [Two new data sets] conservatively list about 40 million battle deaths during the 20th cenutry...If we consider that a bit more than 6 billion people died during the 20th century...we may estimate that around 0.7 percent of the world's population died in battles during that century.
+> [Two new data sets] conservatively list about 40 million battle deaths during the 20th cenutry...If we consider that a bit more than **6 billion** people died during the 20th century...we may estimate that around **0.7 percent** of the world's population died in battles during that century.
 Even if we tripled or quadrupled the estimate to include indirect deaths from war-caused famine and disease, it would barely narrow the gap between state and nonstate societies.
 What if we added the deaths from genocides, purges and other man-made disasters?
-Matthew White, the atrocitologist we met in chapter 1, estimates that around 80 million deaths can be blamed on all of these human causes put together.
-That still amounts to only 3 percent of the deaths in the 20th century. (p.
+Matthew White, the atrocitologist we met in chapter 1, estimates that around **80 million** deaths can be blamed on all of these human causes put together.
+That still amounts to only **3 percent** of the deaths in the 20th century. (p.
 50)

-For hunter-gatherers the rate is around 13.4 percent, for city-dwellers before the modern era it was 2.7 percent.
+For hunter-gatherers the rate is around **13.4** percent, for city-dwellers before the modern era it was **2.7 percent**.

 For present day?
-Pinker estimates it's at a rate of 0.0003 percent.
+Pinker estimates it's at a rate of **0.0003 percent**.

 As Pinker is quick to point out, the major difference maker is the state, which he calls "the Leviathian" (borrowing from 16th C English philosophy Thomas Hobbes), a theoretically neutral third party can establish justice and eliminate threats in the society.